Closing The Distance Between You And a Great Shot This Ramadan

-(MENAFN- Asdaa BCW) Shaky hands, long distance, darkness – if you are not up close and personal with the subject of your photo, a lot can come between you and the perfect shot.
+(MENAFN- Asdaa-amman) Shaky hands, long distance, darkness – if you are not up close and personal with the subject of your photo, a lot can come between you and the perfect shot.
 With the Samsung Galaxy S24, that is a thing of the past.

 This Ramadan, embrace the power of AI on the Galaxy S24 camera to capture the essence of the holy month like never before.
 From the intricate details of mosques and minarets to the vibrant Ramadan decorations, the Galaxy S24’s ProVisual Engine uses upgraded hardware and new AI capabilities, ensuring you capture every moment with clarity and beauty without needing to be up close.